zsoltkovacs/p2pp/README.md

 ## Acknowledgements

+Thanks to.....
-Thanks to Tim Brookman for the co-development of this plugin.
+Tim Brookman for the co-development of this plugin.

-Many thanks also to Klaus, Khalil ,Casey, Jermaul, Paul  (and all others) for the endless testing and valuable feedback and the ongoing P2PP support to the community...it's them driving the improvements...
+Klaus, Khalil ,Casey, Jermaul, Paul  (and all others) for the endless testing and valuable feedback and the ongoing P2PP support to the community...it's them driving the improvements...
+Kurt for making the instructional video n setting up and using p2pp.

 ## **Good luck & happy printing !!!**